therealklanni/hubot-factoids/README.md

 `HUBOT_BASE_URL` _[required]_ - URL of Hubot (ex. http://myhubothost.com:5555/)

 `HUBOT_FACTOID_PREFIX` _[optional]_ - prefix character to use for retrieving a factoid (defaults to `!` if unset)

 ## Commands

 ### Create/update a factoid

 Creates a new factoid if it doesn't exist, or overwrites the factoid value with the new value.
 Factoids maintain a history (can be viewed via the factoid URL) of all past values along with who updated the value and when.

-> **Note:** `<factoid>` can be any string which does not contain `=` or `=~` (these special characters delimit the factoid and its value), although special characters should be avoided.
+> **Note:** `<factoid>` can be any string which does not contain `=` or `=~` (these reserved characters delimit the factoid and its value), although special characters should be avoided.

 `hubot learn <factoid> = <details>`

 ### Inline editing a factoid

-If you prefer, you can inline edit a factoid value, using a sed-like substitution expression.
+If you prefer, you can edit a factoid value inline, using a sed-like substitution expression.

 `hubot learn <factoid> =~ s/expression/replace/gi`